The Three Inglorious Gangsters of EQ

 The godfather is like Al Capone.
 Everybody knows he’s the boss, but the cops can’t prove it.
 He uses legal businesses as a front for his criminal enterprise.
 They all know he’s dirty, but they can’t pin it on him.

 Think about the godfather when you mask frequencies.
 Masking is when you boost a higher frequency to hide the problematic frequency below.
-Say you have a really nasally vocal at 1 kHz or but you can’t cut it without making it sound unnatural.
+Say you have a really nasally vocal at 1 but you can’t cut it without making it sound unnatural.
 By boosting 3 kHz you mask that nasal sound by covering it up with a more flattering frequency.

 Sometimes you need to hide the problematic frequencies.
 Mask them and none will be the wiser.